 The minority also has to be confident in their views!
 How much more confident can you be than BLM when we have a long long litany of black deaths at the hands of police: Eric Garner, Michael Brown, John Crawford, Tamir Rice, Walter Scott… Shooting people within seconds of arrival (Tamir Rice and john Crawford); shooting a shopper in Walmart who has holding a BB gun (John Crawford), shooting a fleeing person in the back (Walter Scott), or choking a man to death for selling illegal cigarettes (Eric Garner).
 Jeez, you don’t have to go too far down the long list of black people murdered by the police to be confident that you’ve got a trend going here.

 The minority cannot appear biased.
 Luckily, we have tons of video footage shot by phone cameras of many of these murders.
 You cannot lie about Walter Scott being shot in the back or Tamir Rice – a fucking 12 year old for fucks sack – shot as soon as the cop jumps out of his car or John Crawford who was talking on his cell phone in an aisle of Walmart.
 It is enough to make you cry watching these murders.
 Contrast the reaction to those murders to those murders where there were no videos.
-In the murders of Michael Brown and Trayvon Martin, it was argued that they deserved using spurious information (he was thug, he bullied a store owner, he fought with me) and viola! doubt was sown.
+In the murders of Michael Brown and Trayvon Martin, it was argued that they deserved being murdered by using spurious information (he was a thug, he bullied a store owner, he fought with me) and viola! doubt was sown.
 But, that damning video cannot be argued with.
 It is a gut punch and you experience an emotional outpouring when you see police shooting people in cold blood.

 The minority has to endure resistance and abuse.
 Good god almighty.
 We don’t need to say anything more about BLM, amiright?